+Before the

+Subcommittee on Energy and Mineral Resources

+of the

-Before the Committee on Natural Resources Unites States House of Representatives
+Committee on Natural Resources

+United States House of Representatives

-Chairman Bishop, Ranking Member Grijalva, Congressman Young and Committee members:
+Chairman Gosar, Ranking Member Lowenthal, and Members of the Subcommittee:

-My name is Richard Glenn and I am a resident of Barrow, on Alaska's North Slope.
-I serve as Executive Vice President for Lands and Natural Resources of Arctic Slope Regional Corporation (ASRC).
+My name is Richard Glenn and I serve as Executive Vice President for Lands and Natural Resources of Arctic Slope Regional Corporation (ASRC).

-ABOUT ASRC
+About ASRC

-The Arctic Slope Regional Corporation is one of twelve land-owning Alaska Native regional corporations representing created at the direction of Congress under the terms of the Alaska Native Claims Settlement Act of 1971 (ANCSA).
+Arctic Slope Regional Corporation is one of twelve land-owning Alaska Native regional corporations established pursuant to the Alaska Native Claims Settlement Act of 1971 (ANCSA).
 ASRC's region is the North Slope of Alaska and encompasses 55 million acres (the informal names "North Slope" and "Arctic Slope" are geographically identical and are alternately used when one or the other has become more associated with a given usage or is a part of a formal name).
-The North Slope region includes the villages of Point Hope, Point Lay, Wainwright, Atgasuk, Barrow, Nuigsut, Kaktovik, and Anaktuvuk Pass.
+The North Slope region includes the villages of Point Hope, Point Lay, Wainwright, Atqasuk, Utqiagʻvik (formerly known as Barrow), Nuiqsut, Kaktovik, and Anaktuvuk Pass.
 The North Slope residents of the villages that I have named are also citizens of the North Slope Borough, a home-rule municipality.
 The residents are largely Iñupiat (North Alaskan "Eskimos"); and they comprise many of the shareholder owners of ASRC.
 North Slope village residents depend on subsistence resources from the land, rivers and ocean, as they have for millennia.
 Within this large region ASRC also holds title to approximately five million acres of surface and subsurface estate conveyed to it by ANCSA, much of it with energy, mineral and other resource potential.
 Among many other efforts, ASRC pursues and benefits from natural resource development on and near its lands.
 Energy development of Native-owned and State-owned lands is a major component of the success of ASRC and its region.
 Energy resource development and in some cases energy resource ownership have provided for substantial gains in economic self-determination for ASRC's growing shareholder base of approximately 13,000.